Fenris42/Fenris42.github.io/index.md

 </section>

 # Bio
-IT Systems Engineer by day and Game Developer by night.
-I have a love of games and technology specializing in SaaS products, automation and programming.
-Recently started a new adventure in game development.
+IT systems engineer with a love of technology specializing in SaaS products, automation and programming.
+As an avid gamer, I have recently started a new adventure into game development using and expanding on my existing skill set.